Katzeee/Notes/about-programing/cpp-template-class-undefined-reference.md

 ## Undefined reference

-Then I defined the function in the source file including the header.
-I got an undefined reference error when linking.
+Then I defined the function in the source file and declared it in the header.
+Then I got an undefined reference error when linking.

 > https://blog.csdn.net/Cold_Sun_/article//details/100584418